2021-22 Preschool Year

 Can I get on a waiting list for a future school year?

 No, we are no longer accepting waiting list applications for future school years.
 We will absolutely honor all of the waiting list applications we already have on file (for falls up to fall 2022!) with priority registration above the general public, but we will not accept any new waiting list applications for future falls.
 The waiting list has been useful in the past, but is now so large that it no longer fits the needs of our families.
 Starting with enrollment for fall 2020, all applications received during the enrollment period will be placed in a lottery.
 Returning/alumni families will have priority for registration.
-Returning children and HNP staff children will be placed into classes first, followed by siblings of returning/alumni families, followed by all other applications.
+Returning children and staff children will be placed into classes first, followed by anyone who had a waiting list application on file before we ended the waiting list system (Dec.
+1, 2018), followed by siblings of returning/alumni families, followed by all other applications.
 Placements will continue to be made in consideration of optimal learning environments, i.e. balance of age, gender, and diversity.

 Families will still be able to submit an application for a current school year, but that application will only be for a mid-year start of the current school year and will not carry over to the next school year.
 All families will still need to submit an application for enrollment every year.

-We feel that a switch to a lottery system will make enrollment more fair and simple for all families.
-Please let preschool director Kaitlin know if you have questions, comments, or concerns about the waiting list or a future fall at email@example.com or 218-724-6735.
+The lottery systems makes enrollment more fair and simple for all families.
+Please let preschool director Kaitlin know if you have questions, comments, or concerns about the waiting list or a future fall at firstname.lastname@example.org or 218-724-6735.

 My child is already on the waiting list.
 Do I still need to submit an application for enrollment for the fall of my choice?